nhmvienna/AutDeNovo/README.md

 The pipeline requires four obligatory input parameters:

--   **Name**:   The name (without spaces and special characters) of the sample to be used for naming the output folder, e.g. _Garra_474_
+-   **Name**:   The name (without spaces and special characters) of the sample to be used for naming the output folder, e.g. _SomeFish_
--   **OutputFolder**: The full path to the output folder where are the processed data and output should be stored, e.g. _/media/inter/GarraDenovo_
+-   **OutputFolder**: The full path to the output folder where are the processed data and output should be stored, e.g. _/media/inter/SomeFish_
 -   **Fwd**: The full path to the raw foward-oriented Illumina read-file in gzipped FASTQ-format, e.g. _/media/inter/rawreads/Garra_1.fq.gz_
 -   **Rev**: The full path to the corresponding raw reverse-oriented Illumina read-file in gzipped FASTQ-format, e.g. _/media/inter/rawreads/Garra_2.fq.gz_